cdent/gabbi/docs/source/handlers.rst

     driver.py_test_generator(test_dir, intercept=simple_wsgi.SimpleWsgi,
                              content_handlers=[MyContenHandler])

+Gabbi provides an additional custom handler named YAMLDiskLoadingJSONHandler.
+This can be used for loading JSON and YAML files from disk when evaluating the ``response_json_paths`` handle.

-.. warning:: When there are multiple handlers listed that accept the
+.. warning:: YAMLDiskLoadingJSONHandler shares the same content-type as
-             same content-type, the one that is earliest in the list will be used.
+             the default JSONHandler.
+When there are multiple handlers listed that accept the same content-type, the one that is earliest in the list will be used.

 With ``gabbi-run``, custom handlers can be loaded via the ``--response-handler`` option -- see